-The goal of Stay Teen is to encourage you to enjoy your teen years and avoid the responsibilities that come with too-early pregnancy and parenting.
+The goal of Power to Decide is to encourage young people to enjoy their teen years and avoid the responsibilities that come with too-early pregnancy and parenting.
 The more you know about issues like sex, relationships, abstinence, and birth control, the better prepared you’ll be to make informed choices for your future.
 We’re not telling you how to live your life…we just want to give you some food for thought and the latest facts.
 It’s up to you to make your own smart decisions.

 Sex, Etc. is on a mission to improve teen sexual health across the country!
 Each year, five million young people visit Sexetc.org, and over 45,000 read our magazine to get honest and accurate sexual health information.
 We’ve helped teens with answers to their question about sex, relationships, pregnancy, STDs, birth control, sexual orientation and more!

 AMAZE is harnessing the power of digital media to provide children, adolescents, their parents and educators with medically accurate, affirming, and honest sexual health information along with free, engaging resources that can be accessed anytime, anywhere — regardless of where they live or what school they attend.

 iwannaknow.org offers information on sexual health for teens and young adults.
 This is where you will find the facts, the support, and the resources to answer your questions, find referrals, and get access to in-depth information about sexual health, sexually transmitted infections (STIs), healthy relationships, and more.

 The American Sexual Health Association promotes the sexual health of individuals, families and communities by advocating sound policies and practices and educating the public, professionals and policy makers, in order to foster healthy sexual behaviors and relationships and prevent adverse health outcomes.